ogorbacheva/ClickHouse/docs/en/query_language/select.md

 SAMPLE 10000000
 ```

-The example below shows how to calculate the average session duration.
-Note that you don't need to use the relative coefficient to calculate the average values.
+Note that to calculate the average in a `SELECT ..
+SAMPLE n` query, you do not need to use `_sample_factor` column:

 ``` sql
 SELECT avg(Duration)